ono-midori/ono-midori.github.io/techs/libevent.md

 #### Setting the smallest share possible in a rate-limited group

-Frequently, you don’t want to divide the bytes available in a rate-limiting group up evenly among all bufferevents in every tick.
-For example, if you had 10,000 active bufferevents in a rate-limiting group with 10,000 bytes available for writing every tick, it wouldn’t be efficient to let each bufferevent write only 1 byte per tick, due to the overheads of system calls and TCP headers.
+Frequently, you don't want to divide the bytes available in a rate-limiting group up evenly among all bufferevents in every tick.
+For example, if you had 10,000 active bufferevents in a rate-limiting group with 10,000 bytes available for writing every tick, it wouldn't be efficient to let each bufferevent write only 1 byte per tick, due to the overheads of system calls and TCP headers.

 To solve this, each rate-limiting group has a notion of its "minimum share".
 In the situation above, instead of every bufferevent being allowed to write 1 byte per tick, 10,000/SHARE bufferevents will be allowed to write SHARE bytes each every tick, and the rest will be allowed to write nothing.
 Which bufferevents are allowed to write first is chosen randomly each tick.